matsuro-hadouken/multi-mn-installation/README.md

 #### Can I use this script to install just one masternode ?

 Yes, this script can install any amount of masternodes, as much as your server can handle.
+Every time you want to install one more node, just run script again.

 #### Do I need to buy extra IP addresses to be able to run multiple masternodes ?